 There is no land adjacent to the site currently being used for farmland.
-The nearest land being used for farmland is approximately one-half mile to the east.
+The site is surrounded by urban uses.
 The proposed project would not cause this land to be converted from farmland.

-As stated above, the nearest land being used for farming is approximately one-half mile to the east.
+As stated above, the area surrounding the site is completely developed with urban uses.
 The proposed development would not cause the use of this land to change.